lshtm-genomics/omics-course/docs/introduction/assembly-and-third-gen-sequencing.md

 Although anecdotal recommendations for the k-mer length range from lower than half of the read length up to 80% of read length, the parameter is difficult to determine in advance since it depends on coverage, read length, error rates and the sample properties (repeat regions, etc).
 Therefore, it is advisable to perform several assemblies using different values of k-mer length to decide a value.

 Spades automatically chooses a range of k-mer lengths to test and chooses the best one.
 The pipeline also performs reads correction, which aims to correct random errors in reads which will have a knock on effect on the k-mers used in the assembly.
-For time purposes we have selected a kmer of 55 insted of spades' automatic test of multiple.
+For time purposes, we have selected a k-mer of 55 insted of spades' automatic test of multiple.

-Eventually, after spades finishes running there will be several files will be obtained in the directory the most important for our purposes are:
+Eventually, after Spades finishes running, several files will be obtained in the directory; the most important for our purposes are:

 - A fasta file (contigs.fasta) containing all assembled contigs

 - A fasta file (scaffolds.fasta) containing all assembled scaffolds

-Scaffolds are contigs that have been chained together into larger sequences using information such from [mate pair libraries](https://emea.illumina.com/science/technology/next-generation-sequencing/mate-pair-sequencing.html)] and reference sequences.
+Scaffolds are contigs that have been chained together into larger sequences using information such from [mate pair libraries](https://emea.illumina.com/science/technology/next-generation-sequencing/mate-pair-sequencing.html) and reference sequences.
 The scaffolds can give a better result depending on the insert size of the illumima sequence (ours is quite large), therefore we can use the scaffolds for further analysis.

 ## Exercise 2: Assembly Quality

-The outcome of de novo assembly is a set of contigs and a scaffolded sequence.
+The outcome of de novo assembly is a set of contigs and scaffolds (assembled contigs).
 In a perfect assembly each contig covers exactly one chromosome in its entirety.
 In practice many contigs are created and the assembly quality is measured by examining their length; individually and in combination.
-An assembly is considered to be of good quality if relatively few long contigs are obtained covering the majority of the original or expected genome.
+An assembly is considered to be of good quality if relatively few long contigs cover the majority of the original or expected genome.
 There are different metrics used to assess the quality of assemblies:

 - N50.
 The length of the contig that contains the middle nucleotide when the contigs are ordered by size.
 Note, N80 or N60 may also be used.